MrMaverick79/hookie-app/README.md

 ## Known Bugs

+- Some tags not displaying correctly
+- Styling issues with form text sizing
+- Adding a new link defaults to the first Hook on the selection
+- There is probably more!
+Feel free to contact me if you find them.

 ## Future Directions

+- [ ] Search function
-- [ ] Make Hooks public / private so that they could be shared among users.
+- [ ] Make Hooks public / private visibility effect whether they could be shared among users.
 - [ ] Email verification on signin
 - [ ] Further development of browser extension
+- [ ] 'Speed Dial' selection for frequently used links

 ## Attributions ##